oblador/react-native-store-review/README.md

 Another interesting point is that the dialog **is not showing while testing with TestFlight** but will be working normally once in production ([source](https://stackoverflow.com/questions/46770549/skstorereviewcontroller-requestreview-popup-is-not-showing-in-testflight-build/47048474#47048474)).

+Read more about Google Play Store in-app-review [in the docs](https://developer.android.com/guide/playcore/in-app-review)